Alecerzea/OS-Install-Scripts/README.md

 I don't use either for gaming, please don't try neither Valorant nor Warzone under them (I just play them in my PS5 BTW).

-My Linux config is only GNOME+AMD, NVIDIA in Linux is a headache to me  and I want Secure boot without adding a key that would mess with my Kernel, and KDE isn't my favorite desktop environment, idc about the beef of the developers, nor customization(The most I do is change the Wallpaper and done) GNOME just works.
+My Linux config is only GNOME+AMD/Intel GPU, NVIDIA in Linux is a headache to me  and I want Secure boot without adding a key that would mess with my Kernel, KDE isn't a desktop environment I like, idc about the beef of the developers, nor customization(The most I do is change the Wallpaper and done) GNOME just works.